aguilarcarboni/battlefield-2184/README.md

 ```

 ### Results
-- Scored 100% on the Homework 1, 2 and 3
+- Scored 100% in all the Homeworks 1, 2 and 3.

 ### created by [@aguilarcarboni](https://github.com/aguilarcarboni/)